akrit-ghimire/showcase/Inf1A Competition Entry - Amazon Warehouse Robot Pathfinding Simulator/README.md

 Project Name: Turtle Cam
 Submission by Akrit Ghimire 18/11/23

+**Important note to add.
+Higher Level Graphics libraries did not work for me so I had to use Juicy Pixels (which generates static images only) and define each pixel colour manually.
+Therefore each pixel in the image has a functional definition and each frame in the animation is created systematically by the code**

 ![Image showcase of project in action](./Archived/60rays.png "Picture of what the project looks like")

 -- Be sure to watch the PromoVideo.mp4 to set the atmosphere!